azocarone/bspwm-on-fedora/README.md

 ## Keyboard shortcuts

-All keyboard shortcuts in [**sxhkdrc**](https://github.com/AlvinPix/bspwm/blob/main/.config/sxhkd/sxhkdrc) file
+All keyboard shortcuts in [**sxhkdrc**](https://github.com/AlvinPix/bspwm/blob/main/.config/sxhkd/sxhkdrc) file.

 ## Environment installation

-To install this desktop environment is very easy, first clone the repository, there will be the cloned repository folder
+To install this desktop environment is very easy, first clone the repository, there will be the cloned repository folder.
 ```bash
 git clone https://github.com/AlvinPix/bspwm.git ; cd bspwm
 ```

-Finally, chmod permissions to the files called **kali.sh** and **root.sh** and then run it
+Finally, chmod permissions to the files called **kali.sh** and **root.sh** and then run it.
 ```bash
 chmod +x kali.sh root.sh ; ./kali.sh ; sudo ./root.sh
 ```
-Wait for the installation scripts to finish, once finished close section and select the new bspwm desktop
+Wait for the installation scripts to finish, once finished close section and select the new bspwm desktop.

 ## Credits

-- This environment has been inspired by the functionalities of [**S4vitar's**](https://github.com/s4vitar) environment
+- This environment has been inspired by the functionalities of [**S4vitar's**](https://github.com/s4vitar) environment.
-- Thanks to [**adi1090x**](https://github.com/adi1090x) for his contribution to creating polybar [cuts](https://github.com/adi1090x/polybar-themes#cuts)
+- Thanks to [**adi1090x**](https://github.com/adi1090x) for his contribution to creating polybar [cuts](https://github.com/adi1090x/polybar-themes#cuts).
-- Thanks to [**wallhaven**](https://wallhaven.cc/) for their incredible wallpapers, credits to their respective creators
+- Thanks to [**wallhaven**](https://wallhaven.cc/) for their incredible wallpapers, credits to their respective creators.

 ## Support